rahulbamniya20/Self-Driving-Car-Final-Year-Project/README.md

 ## 🎯 Problem Statement

-The challenge was to develop an AI that can successfully navigate and control a car in a simulated racing environment, dealing with diverse tracks and dynamically changing conditions to maintain high performance and learning efficiency.
+The challenge was to develop an AI that could successfully navigate and control a car in a simulated racing environment, dealing with diverse tracks and dynamically changing conditions to maintain high performance and learning efficiency.

 ---